 STUFFING Small articles used to take up the spaces and fill any large hollow articles during packing.

 STUPID Equipment.
 Extrusion machine.
 Clay forced through a die.
-Pug mill.
+A paticular type of pug mill.

 STUPID (2) Daft.
 'Puddle yedded tup.'
 See thick.